 After 2010 the concept of IndieMosh was born – a service providing Australians with step-by-step help to publish their books and a model for making the most of the American tax laws – and since then we’ve been meeting wonderful Australian authors all around the country and helping them get their masterpieces published.
 Our other services through Mosher’s became less of a focus, and at the end of 2015 it became clear that as we worked with our authors almost entirely online, having an office space wasn’t really necessary.

 So began my freelance journey!
 Thanks to some amazing clients joining on with Mosher’s, I had plenty of web and graphic work and people I still wanted to work with, so rather than send them elsewhere, I set up as a sole trader for the beginning of 2016.
-Over the last few years I’ve refined my services down to graphic design for Blue Mountains small businesses and individuals, and dropped web design.
-I’ve really enjoyed my brief time so far as a freelance graphic designer and I have no intention of slowing down now!
+I’ve really enjoyed my brief time so far as a freelance graphic and web designer and I’m constantly learning and developing my business and skills.